kris927b/img-txt-categorisation-chat/README.md

 ### Goal breakdown:
 All models available can be used to solve the task.
 These could be found on HuggingFace, Spacy, LangChain or other ML Libraries.

-1. Sentiment: Show in practice how you would apply a machine learning model on the captions to extract the sentiment (negative, neutral or positive) of them.
+1. Sentiment: Show in practice how you would apply a machine learning model on the captions to extract the sentiment (negative or positive) of them.

 2. Topic: Show in practice how you would apply a ML model on the captions to extract the topic(s) that they belong to.